locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/splitting_code_between_headers_and_sources.md

 ### #pragma once

-Most modern compilers support a "#pragma once" directive.
-This allows the compiler to completely ignore an #include which it's already done ones.
-It's also neater since it doesn't have to be done with guard blocks.
+Most modern compilers also support a `#pragma once` directive.
+This allows the compiler to completely ignore an `#include` which it knows it has already included at least once before per source file.

+This is more efficient than guard blocks because the compile doesn't even bother opening or processing the file again and just skips over it.
+There may be situations where this is not suitable, but usually it results in faster compilation.

 ### Precompiled Headers